dmccreary/moving-rainbow/docs/getting-started/desktop-setup.md

 ### Manually Downloading the Firmware

-There are occasions that the automatic firmware download in Thonny may not work.
-In this case you will need to manually download the firmware from the MicroPython web site.
+There are occasions when the automatic firmware download in Thonny may not work.
+In this case, you will need to manually download the firmware from the MicroPython website.

 Here are the links to the Pico Firmware (called RP2-pico):